Red Sox Hall of Fame 2B Doerr dies at 99

 Forced to retire by a bad back in 1951, Doerr lived out his retirement in Oregon, which he adopted as his home after spending a winter fishing for steelhead on the Rogue River and meeting his future wife.
 When Doerr retired, he picked up a bamboo fly rod Williams designed and named for him -- but Doerr still had to pay for it.

-Doerr returned to the Red Sox as a coach from 1967-69 and was a batting coach for the Toronto Blue Jays in 1980.
+Doerr returned to the Red Sox as a coach from 1967 to '69 and was a batting coach for the Toronto Blue Jays in 1980.

-He was wearing a Blue Jays cap in a home videotape while debating hitting with Williams during a 1987 fishing trip.
+He was wearing a Blue Jays cap in a home video while debating hitting with Williams during a 1987 fishing trip.
 Williams maintained a batter needed to swing with a slight uppercut to squarely contact the ball on its downward angle from the pitcher's mound; Doerr favored a level swing, convinced that the topspin put on the ball would help it carry.

-The lifelong friendship between Doerr, Williams, Johnny Pesky and Dom DiMaggio was described by David Halberstam in the 2003 book "The Teammates: A Portrait of a Friendship."
+The friendship between Doerr, Williams, Johnny Pesky and Dom DiMaggio was described by David Halberstam in the 2003 book "The Teammates: A Portrait of a Friendship."
 A statue commemorating that friendship was unveiled at Fenway in 2010.

 Doerr was the last surviving member of the group.